awesome-workshop/cap-cms/_episodes/06-Sharing-your-analysis.md

 keypoints:
   - CAP has two types of entries: drafts and published
   - Draft can be shared by author with other people
-  - Published is a versioned snapshot of your work, that becomes visible to all the members of collaboration - it cannot be deleted!
+  - Published is a versioned snapshot of your work, that becomes visible to all the members of collaboration
+  - Once published analysis cannot be deleted - but allows changes and republish with a new version number
 ---